⭐ Our #1 Pick: Flower Dance Carnival — Authentic rose toy, medical-grade silicone

 📦 Shipping to New Zealand

 LuvlyPlay delivers New Zealand-wide via NZ Post / CourierPost, with tracked options for larger parcels.
 Typical delivery time is 8–12 business days from dispatch.
-Shipping is free on orders over affordable price, flat affordable price below that.
+Shipping is free on orders over $50 USD, flat-rate below that.
 Every parcel is sent in plain, unmarked packaging — no adult branding, no product name on the label — suitable for apartments, share houses and PO boxes across Auckland, Wellington, Christchurch, Hamilton, Dunedin and regional New Zealand.

 Frequently Asked Questions